 LAMAGLearnTaste the Wisdom – Partake the Power of Pickles Workshop

-For the entire run of Offal, artist Robert Farid Karimi has let the pickles of his installation ferment, and now you get to taste them!
-For this workshop, guests will sample pickles, listen to Karimi’s poetry that helped create the project, and discuss how wisdom tastes when it ferments – and learning to make poems and pickles of their own.
-Come on down to play, eat, and enjoy.
+For the entire run of Offal, artist Robert Farid Karimi let the pickles of his installation ferment, and visitors finally got to taste them!
+For this workshop, guests sample d pickles, listened to Karimi’s poetry that helped create the project, and discussed how wisdom tastes when it ferments – and learned to make poems and pickles of their own.
+Visitors were able to play, eat, and enjoy.

 About Robert Farid Karimi